Manage Open Data

 • Q: How does the metadata update latency affect usage?

-A: Metadata is generated with a T+1 latency, which means that it reflects the activity from the previous day.
-For real-time metadata, we recommend using the DataWorks OpenAPI.
+A: Metadata is generated with a T+1 latency and reflects the previous day's activity.
+For real-time metadata, use the DataWorks OpenAPI.

 • Q: Can I uninstall DataWorks Open Data after it is installed?